naniwazu/quantph/README.md

 # quantph
-preprints about quantum physics in which I am interested in
+preprints about quantum physics in which I am interested